-If someone has unfortunately passed away, their home can become unoccupied for a particular time.
-Typically, within 30-90 days, an insurance policy is revised, and the new coverage is carefully adjusted by the insurer to exclude certain benefits, if not completely withdrawn.
+If someone has unfortunately passed away, their home can become Unoccupied Property for a particular time.
+Typically, within 30-90 days, an insurance policy is revised, and the news coverage is carefully adjusted by the insurer to exclude certain benefits, if not completely withdrawn.

 Ordinarily, conventional insurance on an unoccupied property is guided by restrictive terms.
 This means the policy no longer entirely covers the home since the insurance fears the property is not occupied.